History’s Most Famous Codes And Ciphers

 1. Public-Key Cryptography

-This is the best cipher available today, and it comes in multiple forms.
-There are two keys to this global cipher: a public key and a private key.
-The public key is a big integer that everybody may access.
-A communication can be encrypted with the public key, but it cannot be decrypted without the private key.
-These facts are encrypted so that only the bank, using their private key, may access them when you send personal information to them or a machine scans your bank card.
+This is one of the most secure ciphers available today, and it comes in different forms.
+It works with two keys: a public key and a private key.
+The public key is a large number that anyone can access.
+While messages can be encrypted using the public key, they can only be decrypted with the private key.

 2. The Enigma Code